Starting a Website

 Email Marketing: Let's face it, segmented and automated email marketing is here, and if you're not taking advantage of it yet, you should be!
 My favorite tool for keeping in touch with my readers is ConvertKit*.
 You can “tag” your readers based on their interests, and make sure you only send them emails that resonate.

 Graphic Design: Need graphics for your website, marketing materials, or social media accounts?
 Canva is your best bet.
 It's free for basic use, or $12.95 for a business account.
-I use the free version all the time.
+I use it all the time.
 Highly recommend!

 Stock Photography: Unsplash is a FREE resource for stock photos.
 You can download them directly to your computer, and use them for any purpose, including commercial use, without attribution.
 Winning!